azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![Connect your QnA service to your KB form is displayed populated with the preceding values.](media/qna-maker-connect-qna-service.png "Azure QnA service")

-9. Underneath Step 3 (Name your KB), provide a unique name, such as `ConciergePlus`
+9. Underneath Step 3 (Name your KB), provide a unique name, such as `ConciergePlus`.

 10. Underneath Step 4 (Populate your KB), select **+ Add file**.
 [Upload this file](lab-files/faq.xlsx) to the service.